 The Internet — and the way we use it — is constantly changing.
 Here’s what IR teams need to know about the trends that have transformed digital media over the last few years.

-Last month, buy gabapentin 300 mg uk Mary Meeker’s 2016 Internet Trends Report was released, outlining the remarkable shifts taking place online around the world, and the results offer some unique insights for those in the Investor Relations space.
+Last month, dig this Mary Meeker’s 2016 Internet Trends Report was released, outlining the remarkable shifts taking place online around the world, and the results offer some unique insights for those in the Investor Relations space.
 From a shifting U.S. population to the evolving roles that technology is playing, here are 7 stats gleaned from the report that every IR professional should note.

 1. Changing Population

 Millennials now account for almost one-third of the U.S. population: 27%, to be exact.
-For IR professionals, this means that segment of the population will increasingly make up a greater percentage of this hyperlink retail investors as their spending power continues to grow.
+For IR professionals, this means that segment of the population will increasingly make up a greater percentage of cheap lasik surgery philippines retail investors as their spending power continues to grow.
 Understanding this enigmatic group, including how they communicate, how they make their money, and how they spend it, is therefore crucial moving forward.

 2. Time on Mobile